amoore3234/job-portal-service/README.md

     - `mvn clean install`
   - Start and build the application with the required docker command
     - `docker compose --env-file .env -f docker/docker-compose.yml up --build -d`
+  - To shut down and stop active containers
+    - `docker compose --env-file .env -f docker/docker-compose.yml down`
-  - **Optional:** If you would like to run the application from your desired IDE instead of using the docker command above, you can run the `docker-compose-db.yml` instead to spin up a postgres database container.
+  - **Optional:** If you would like to run the application from your desired IDE instead of using the docker command above, you can run the `docker compose --env-file .env -f docker/docker-compose.yml up <postgres_container_name>` to spin up the standalone postgres container only.
 After starting the database, you can proceed running the spring boot application from your local environment.
   - Go to to the [Testing User Registration and Login Functionality](#testing-user-registration-and-login-functionality) section to interact with the UI to test the login feature.

 ### Running Queries Against the Postgres Container